stpraha/SSD_Light/README.md

 # SSD_Light

+#ATTENTION!
+I'm sorry that this project is not able to used directly yet!
+You should read the code and modify it before use!
+I will finish it if hava enough time.

 Reference
 ---------
 I refered `balancap's SSD` code.
 But his code is too heavy for me to understand.
 So I decided to write my own SSD code.<br>